 - 1 cup powdered sugar (Wholesome Brand is grain-free)

 - Line a cupcake tin with just 8 cupcake liners.
 (Or line a pie tin or cake pan with parchment paper for the fluffy version.

 - Get out an additional sheet of parchment paper and set it aside for later.

-- In a large bowl, whisk together almond flour, tapioca starch, sugar, guar gum and baking soda.
+- In a large bowl, whisk together almond flour, tapioca starch, sugar, guar gum, baking powder and baking soda.

 - Add in almond milk, the melted butter, apple cider vinegar and vanilla extract.
 Combine together with large fork and then work through by hand until dough forms–it will feel a bit loose at first but will start to thicken as it sits.
 Dough will be sticky, Scrape dough from fingers and wash and dry hands.
 With dry hands, form the dough into a ball.

 - Sprinkle just a dusting of tapioca starch on your parchment paper and very lightly dust the top of your dough as well–I like to put just a little on my hands and pat the top of the dough.
 Using the palms of your hands, flatten the dough out into a square–not too thick or thin.
 Let that sit for a bit while you make your filling.

 - In a small bowl, whisk together sugar, cinnamon and salt.
 Spread the 1 tablespoon of softened butter on the surface of your dough and sprinkle the cinnamon sugar over top.

 - Now you’re going to want to roll your dough.
 Lift the parchment paper forward to assist and roll the dough forward slowly, but deliberately until you have come to the end of the dough.